 Jump to: Links to Full Articles

-Fredrick Tecumseh “Fred” Waite (1853-1895) – A Chickasaw Indian, Waite was a short-time member of Billy the Kid’s Gang and gunfighter for the Regulators during the Lincoln County War, but, would later serve as a lawman and prominent politician.
+Fredrick Tecumseh “Fred” Waite (1853-1895) – A Chickasaw Indian, Waite was a short-time member of Billy the Kid’s Gang and gunfighter for the Regulators during the Lincoln County War in New Mexico but, would later serve as a lawman and prominent politician.

 Joe Walker (1850-1898) – An outlaw, Walker rustled cattle with various Utah outlaws before he joined with Butch Cassidy and the Wild Bunch and began to rob banks.
 A posse shot him to death in May 1898 at Thompson, Utah.

 William Walker (18??-1889) – William Walker killed Calvin Church in the Choctaw Nation of Indian Territory in December 1888.
 While admitting his role in the murder, Walker claimed that he had been hired by another man to kill Church.
 He was to receive ten dollars and two quarts of whiskey for the crime.
 He was hanged at Fort Smith, Arkansas on August 30, 1889.